boris-kz/CogAlg/README.md

 Cross-comparison among patterns forms match and miss per parameter, as well as dimensions and distances: external match and miss (these are separate parameters: total value = precision of what * precision of where).
 Comparison is limited by max. distance between patterns.
 Overall hierarchy has incremental dimensionality: search levels ( param levels ( pattern levels)).., and pattern comparison is selectively incremental per such level.
 This is hard to explain in NL, please see the code, starting with line_patterns and line_PPs.

 Resulting matches and misses are summed into lateral match and miss per pattern.
-Proximate input patterns with above-average match to their nearest neigbours are clustered into higher-level patterns.
+Proximate input patterns with above-average match to their nearest neighbors are clustered into higher-level patterns.
 This adds two pattern levels: of composition and derivation, per level of search.
-Conditional cross-comp over incremental range and derivation, among the same inputs, may also add sub-levels in selected newly formed patterns (incremental range means using larger kernels, and incremental derivation starts with using Laplacian).
+Conditional cross-comp over incremental range and derivation, among the same inputs, may also add sub-levels in selected newly formed patterns.
+On a pixel level, incremental range is using larger kernels, and incremental derivation starts with using Laplacian.

-####Feedback of filters, more in part 3:
+####Feedback, more in part 3:

 Average match is the first type of “input” filters, computed on higher levels.
 There are also “positional” filters, starting with maximal comparison distance discussed above.
 Quantization order (bit, integer, float...) of such internal and external filters corresponds to the order of comparison, and the value of each filter is updated by feedback.
-These filters are equivalent to “attention” in Neural Nets, but learning here is on-line lateral clustering.
-There is no equivalent of vertical “training” here, it’s only meaningful in coarse statistical methods.
+These filters are equivalent to “attention” in Neural Nets, but learning here is lateral clustering.
+It’s online, there is no vertical backprop or Hebbian learning, they only belong in coarse statistical methods.

+####Hierarchy, part 4 is out of date:

 Note that there is a single top-order hierarchy, with feedforward inputs and feedback filters passing through the same levels of search and composition.
 Lower orders are unfolded sequentially, so there’s always a single currently-unfolded hierarchy.
 That’s why I don’t have many diagrams: they are good at showing relations in 2D, but I have a simple 1D sequence of levels.
 Nested sub-hierarchies are generated by the process itself, depending on elevation in a higher-order hierarchy.
 That means I can’t show them in a generic diagram.